cbitter78/What-I-am-Learning/books/impact_players.md

 > With a growth mindset, we see ourselves as capable of learning and changing.
 We interpret feedback as vital information we need to make adjustments.
 Challenges and obstacles serve as the training grounds for growth and feedback.

 > “Reset walks.”
 When we reset, we find our right mind.
 We can’t change course until we can see clearly.

+> Tendency to avoid uncomfortable situations is a reflection of a fixed mindset,

+> When we hold a fixed mindset, the goal becomes looking smart and doing our best never to look dumb.

+> As we grow, we often need to slow down, catch our breath, and take account of where we’ve been so we can progress.

+> Sometimes the smallest of adjustment is all we need to stay on course.
+Instead of pursuing big changes, master the art of small change.
+Invite input and seek correction.
+Ask for guidance and take action, then occasionally double back to let your guide know that with their help, you found your way.
+It will remind them that they’ve made a good investment and that their seeds of wisdom fell on fertile soil.

+> Being seen as low maintenance is as vital as being considered high performance.

+> He understands that by communicating briefly and clearly, his ideas have greater reach and value to others.

+> Benefit mindset—an extension of a growth mindset in which we not only seek to grow and fulfill our potential but do it in a way that serves the well-being of all.

+> Bring Levity If the workplace were a theater, Impact Players would be all comedy, no drama.
+In tense situations, they bring much-needed levity, making hard work fun and lighthearted and eschewing the political game playing that sucks the life out of our work lives.

+> Gratitude reduces anxiety and depression, strengthens the immune system, lowers blood pressure, and creates higher levels of happiness.

+> "Your candle loses nothing when it lights another." ~Hill Holliday

+> When we consider our colleagues as humans, not resources, we form connections that enable others to carry their burdens with greater ease.
+We also create community and build the collective strength to endure hardship

+> The secret to being heard is contributing intentionally and knowing when to play big and when to play small.
+If you want to maximize your impact, dispense your opinions in small but intense doses

+>  “What you see depends not only on what you look at, but also, on where you look from.” ~James Deacon